Vikaskumardane/Vikaskumardane/README.md

 - 👋 Hi, I’m @Vikaskumardane
-- 👀 I’m interested in Forntend web development
+- 👀 I’m interested in  web development
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently 4th year CSE student from Pune.
 - 📫 How to reach me by my instagram with userid(i_vikasdane)

 <!---